2 Chronicles 1 – Solomon Seeks God

 1. (1-4) Solomon brings the leaders of Israel to the tabernacle at Gibeon.

 a.
-Now Solomon the son of David was strengthened in his kingdom, and the Lord his God was with him: Solomon made a great start to his reign as king, and God blessed it.
-He had been left with almost every possible advantage by his father David and his kingdom was strong.
+Now Solomon the son of David was strengthened in his kingdom, and the LORD his God was with him: Solomon made a great start to his reign as king, and God blessed it.
+He father David left him with almost every possible advantage and his kingdom was strong.

 i.
 Morgan on the phrase, tabernacle of meeting: “That is, it was the place where the people met with God.
 That is always the idea; not the meeting of the people with each other, but their meeting with God.”

 ii.
 We can track the progress of tabernacle and the ark of the covenant in the Promised Land:

 · Joshua brought both the ark and the tabernacle to Shiloh (Joshua 18).

 · In the days of Eli the ark was captured and the tabernacle wrecked (1 Samuel 4, Psalm 78:60-64, Jeremiah 7:12 and 26:9).

 · The ark came back to Kiriath-Jearim (1 Samuel 7:1-2).

 · Saul restored the tabernacle at Nob (1 Samuel 21).

 · Saul moved the tabernacle to Gibeon (1 Chronicles 16:39-40).

 · David brought the ark to Jerusalem and built a temporary tent for it (2 Samuel 6:17, 2 Chronicles 1:4).